dilliprasathB/Road-Accident-2021-vs-2022-using-power-BI/README.md

 ## Key Highlights
 ### 1) Yearly & Monthly Accident Trends
 Shows how accidents vary across different years and months.

 ### 2)Severity Analysis
 Breaks down accidents into Fatal, Serious, and Slight categories for better understanding.

 ### 3)Location Insights
 Identifies accident hotspots and regions with higher accident frequency.

 ### 4)Comparative Analysis
 Compares accidents across multiple years to highlight improvements or worsening trends.

 ### 5)Interactive Dashboard
 Users can apply filters, select time periods, and drill down into specific accident details.
+## Tools & Technologies
+Power BI Desktop
+Data Cleaning (Power Query)
+DAX for Measures & Calculations
+## How to Use
+Clone/download this repository.
+Open Road Accident.pbix in Power BI Desktop.
+Interact with the dashboard using filters and visuals.